Nozbe/Michael.team/en/_posts/2012-11-26-real-praise-long-haul-and-delivering-customer.md

 ## We are in a transition period

 Transition periods are very tricky.
-We are in one with [Nozbe](http://www.nozbe.com/) where we are on the verge of launching our very own, new iPhone, iPad and Android apps... as well as a new Web app and these are all significant milestones.
+We are in one with [Nozbe][n] where we are on the verge of launching our very own, new iPhone, iPad and Android apps... as well as a new Web app and these are all significant milestones.
 On most of these we've been working over a year now... we've poured our hearts and souls into these.

 However, I totally understand if customers do not feel the way we do.
 They can go different directions... some will go away, tired of waiting for what we are going to offer next.
 Others will not upgrade, waiting for our next move, and others will support us all the way as they still get lots of value of our product even though some parts of it are "in transition".